-11. Community Projects Obligation
+12. Community Projects Obligation

-On April 8, 2013 the Company had entered into a Framework Agreement for the Sustainable Use of Natural Resources in the Mining Project Corani (the "Framework Agreement") with the Corani District Municipality and the five communities contained within the District Municipality: Chacaconiza, Quelcaya, Isivilla, Corani-Aconsaya and Aymaňa.
+On April 8, 2013, the Company had entered into a Framework Agreement for the Sustainable Use of Natural Resources in the Mining Project Corani (the "Framework Agreement") with the Corani District Municipality, five surrounding communities, and relevant ancillary organizations.
 The Framework Agreement was for an initial payment (the "Initial Payment") and 22 successive payments (the "Successive Payments") of Peruvian Sol ("S/") 4 million to be made into a trust designed to fund community projects.
-The Initial Payment was dependent on the Company obtaining the Environmental and Social Impact Assessment approval which was received in September 2013.
+The Initial Payment was dependent on the Company obtaining the Environmental and Social Impact Assessment approval, which was received in September 2013.
 Bear Creek made the initial payment in 3 tranches (between 2014 and 2015).
 The Successive Payments of S/.
-4 million per year were dependent on the Company receiving the permit for the construction of the processing facilities and the mining installations.
+4 million per year were dependent on the Company receiving the permit to build the processing facilities and the mining installations.
+The annual payment amount is subject to review at the end of the fifth year of production and may change depending on factors the Company cannot foresee at this time.

-Permits for the construction of the processing facilities and the mining installations were received in 2018 and as a result the Company recognized a liability for the remaining Successive Payments and capitalized the corresponding cost within Resource Property Costs (Note 10).
-The gross community obligation under the Framework Agreement was S/85.3 million, which discounted at a pre-tax rate of 10% resulted in an initial liability of \$11.2 million.
+Construction permits for the processing facilities and the mining installations were received in 2018.
+As a result, the Company recognized a liability for the remaining Successive Payments and capitalized the corresponding cost within Resource Property Costs (Note 10).
+The gross community obligation under the Framework Agreement was S/ 85.3 million, which discounted at a pre-tax rate of 10% resulted in an initial liability of \$11.2 million.